Junior Tafa

-Pascall Saumani Milo Jr. (born 21 September 1996), known as Junior Tafa, is an Australian mixed martial artist, former professional kickboxer and boxer who currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
+Pascall Saumani Milo Jr. (born 21 September 1996), known as Junior Tafa, is an Australian mixed martial artist, former professional kickboxer and boxer who currently competes in the Heavyweight and Light Heavyweight divisions of the Ultimate Fighting Championship (UFC).

 Background

-Junior Tafa is the brother of Ultimate Fighting Championship (UFC) heavyweight, Justin Tafa.
+Junior Tafa is the brother of former Ultimate Fighting Championship (UFC) heavyweight, Justin Tafa.
 He is of Samoan descent.
+He and his siblings were raised by a single mother, Pouli Amanda Tafa.

 Kickboxing career

 Tafa participated in the 2018 Glory four man heavyweight tournament, alongside D'Angelo Marshall, Guto Inocente and Benjamin Adegbuyi.
 Tafa lost his semi-final fight to Inocente, but advanced due to Inocente suffering a cut during their bout.
 In the finals he met Benjamin Adegbuyi.
 Adegbuyi focused on landing leg kicks, and won the fight in the second round by TKO, after dropping Tafa three times.

 On December 8, 2018, he entered the Glory 62 Heavyweight tournament He lost in the quarter final against Jamal Ben Saddik by TKO second round.

 Tafa faced Cihad Kepenek at Glory 65: Utrecht on May 17, 2019.
 He lost the fight by unanimous decision.